drone/docs/content/pipeline/docker/syntax/trigger.md

   - failure
 {{< / highlight >}}

 The following configuration is redundant.
-The default behavior is for pipeline steps to only execute when the pipeline is in a passing state.
+The default behavior is a pipeline only executes when the overall build is in a passing state.

 {{< highlight text "linenos=table,linenostart=12" >}}
 trigger: